-

 Resources are readily available to help you learn as much as possible about the business you're considering.
 If you're a DIY entrepreneur, research the economic and operating trends on the business, determine your target markets, assess facilities and dquipment needs and scout for a prime location.

 One of your most important steps will be to prepare a business plan, a formal document detailing how you will grow your business from start-up to success.
-Why should you spend the time and effort to prepare a business plan?
+Why should you spend the time and effort to prepare a business plan?1.
+The act of preparing a business plan will help you to see clearly every aspect of your business.
+It will show you strengths and weaknesses that can be assessed and addressed prior to an outlay of capital.

 2. A business plan is an invaluable assessment tool that helps you keep track of where you are and where you are going.